blade32232/blade32232web/docs/md/index.md

 # Tethered Flight Arena / CAVE

-This page will document how to make use of the Tethered Flight Arena (CAVE) Software built on <abbr title="A commonly used game development software which allows users to create virtual environments and manipulate them with scripts written in the C# programming language.">Unity</abbr>, using <abbr title="An open source software tool that utilises markerless pose estimation powered by machine learning.
-Using this software we train a model that can be used by DeepLabCut-Live to track several points on the tethered animal’s body in real-time.">DeepLabCut</abbr> for pose-estimation
+This wiki will document how to make use of the Tethered Flight Arena (CAVE) Software built on <abbr title="A commonly used game development software which allows users to create virtual environments and manipulate them with scripts written in the C# programming language.">Unity</abbr>, using <abbr title="An open source software tool that utilises markerless pose estimation powered by machine learning.
+Using this software we train a model that can be used by DeepLabCut-Live to track several points on the tethered animal’s body in real-time.">DeepLabCut</abbr> for pose-estimation.
+Also included are instructions for FlyFly, the open-loop stimulus software.

 ## Table of Contents